 - A landmark viewing point, not only creating an attraction but connecting the site to the much-loved River Torridge.

-Isaacs Yard will be a place for civic engagement and personal connection, building a stronger economy, and rejuvenating the town centre whilst equally increasing agency, engagement, aspiration and pride.
+Isaacs Yard will be a place for civic engagement and personal connection, building a stronger economy, and rejuvenating the town centre.
+Equally the space will increase agency, engagement, aspiration and pride.

-A planning application (together with potential ‘meanwhile uses’) is planned for 2021 with the project opening to the public in 2024.
+A planning application is planned for 2021 with the project opening to the public in 2024.